Qinisfighting/Qinisfighting/README.md

 >
 <quote>“You'll never know everything about anything, especially something you love.”</quote><br>

-I'm a JavaScript developer and lifelong learning striver.<br>
+I'm a JavaScript developer and lifelong learner.<br>

 Hi there by the way😉!